-The words senile cat and cat dementia can be scary.
-In this article vet Eman Magdi explains what happens when elderly cats suffer from cognitive dysfunction and how you can help your senile cat continue to enjoy life.
+In this article an experienced vet, Eman Magdi, explains what happens when elderly cats suffer from cognitive dysfunction.
+She gives some great advice on how to help your senile cat continue to enjoy life.

 What Is Cat Dementia?